API Reference

 Returns:

-(number of successful moves, total number of files processed)
+(number of files moved, total files processed)

 Return type: